MrDuckyTesla/Game-Engine/ReadMe.md

 and customizing animations to be for different things such as movements.
 This might be best done by creating an animation interface. <br>
 > - Implement PlatformerComplexMove. <br>
-> - Look into creating engine.entity.attack package along with Attack class for NPCs (or make it an ability). <br>
 > - Implement a working UI/menu system. <br>
 > - EVENTS (dialogue and cutscenes and such). <br>
 > - Implement sound system for creating and calling sounds. <br>